openregister/registers-rfcs/content/entry-invalidation/index.md

 #### Properties

 * Entries are consumed regularly (no breaking changes).
+* This approach uses reserved key in the user space.
+Requires avoiding clashes with user data.
 * Knowledge of the reserved key is required to filter it out when collecting list data.
 * Records don't list reserved keys.
 You don't get the same information if you